example42/example42.github.io/_drafts/2018-10-08-puppet6-ca-upgrading.md

 ### Modify CA cert

 Another solution (untested) is to add the required extension to the Puppet CA certificate.
-There is a project on [GitHub from smortex](https://github.com/smortex/puppet-add-cli-auth-to-certificate) which also has links to tickets at Puppet and which provides a ruby script which adss the required extension.
+There is a project on [GitHub from smortex](https://github.com/smortex/puppet-add-cli-auth-to-certificate) which also has links to tickets at Puppet and which provides a ruby script which adds the required extension.

 ## Autosigning on Puppet 6 CA